 When and why should you visit an ED?

 You should go to a hospital ED if you or your child are seriously ill or injured.

 People often take babies or children to public hospital EDs if they become ill suddenly.
 Many older people go there for urgent attention too.

-Most people go to EDs with types of condition that include:
+Most people go to EDs with conditions that include: